TheOdinProject/curriculum/rails/advanced_topics.md

 ### Redirects and Wildcard Routes

-You might want to provide a URL out of convenience but map it directly to another one.
+You might want to provide a URL out of convenience for your user but map it directly to another one you're already using.
 Use a redirect:

     # config/routes.rb
     TestApp::Application.routes.draw do